[NOTE: This is a work in progress and is NOT for the faint of heart.]

 This has to do with man being the propagator of the bloodline and the fact that the basic family unit was placed under man.
 Woman was made FOR man and functions as his glory – I Cor.
 11:9.
 Man was made for God and exists for His glory – I Cor.
 11:7.
 Since sin is an issue between God and man – a male had to be sacrificed.

 We believe that throughout Jesus’ ministry He did not represent His Own agenda, His Own thoughts or purposes, but that He fully and completely submitted Himself to God as a human, though still in actual nature He was fully God.
 This is an example of why good translations and study are necessary.
 Phil.
 2:5-8 DOES NOT say Jesus forsook and left behind His former God-like qualities to become human.
 In fact, it clearly acknowledges that while human He still had His Divine nature and all of its ensuing properties.
 The passage, if clearly translated, reads,

 “Who in His true essence of being was fully God, esteemed equality with God a reality to not be tightly grasped, but instead MADE Himself of no reputation, taking on the additional nature of a bondservant, and being born as a human male, and thus obtaining the appearance of a man, He humbled Himself and BECAME obedient to the point of death, even the death of the Cross.” ~ Php.
 2:6-8 (also see Jn.
 8:28,29; 12:49,50).

-These verses DO NOT imply that Jesus ever became less than fully God, but that in terms of the sum of His parts – He became more than God because He was now both God and man.
+These verses DO NOT imply that Jesus ever became less than fully God, but that in terms of the sum of His parts – He actually became more than God because He was now both God and man.
 These verses stress what Jesus took ON – not that He ever left anything behind.

 We hold Jesus’ personal statement of Himself as totally true, when He said,